-Communications Division PRESENTATIONS Open to 4H & Grange
+Communications Division

+PRESENTATIONS

 These guidelines are to be used for Presentations in all project areas.

 Judging criteria are outlined on the Oregon 4-H Presentation Evaluation sheets for Demonstrations and Illustrated Talks (211-001); Public Speaking (211-002) and Impromptu Speaking (211-003) available at the County Extension Office, the Umatilla County 4-H website, and on the State 4-H website.